kelley-sharp/tic-tac-toe/README.md

 # Tic Tac Toe

 This is my React version of the game "Tic Tac Toe"!
 I really enjoyed making this classic.
 It can be ended and restarted at any time.
 Players, X and O, alternate turns until either a player wins by making three marks in a line, or it's a "scratch" (the board is filled, but neither player wins).
+Go [here](http://kelley-sharp-tic-tac-toe.s3-website-us-east-1.amazonaws.com/) to play the game!

 ## Design choices